imnaimur/clang-gcc/README.md

 `G++ in Macbook`

 `GCC in Macbook`

+# GCC Installation guide for MacBook

+# G++ Installation guide for MacBook

+# GCC setup guide for vs code in MacBook

+# G++ setup guide for vs code in MacBook

 ## Installing GCC In Mac

 Mac's default C++ compiler Clang does not include many of the libraries provided by GCC, which is regularly used by competitive programmers, like #include <bits/stdc++.h> and Policy Based Data Structures.
 So you're missing out by not using GCC.